Back to species list

 Description

-Males measure up to 80 cm in length with brown and white plumage, a black throat, chestnut-brown upper parts, white belly, nape, and wing bars, red bare facial skin, and a long rusty-barred whitish tail.
-Females are smaller at 50 cm length, with rufous-brown plumage, a blackish throat, whitish belly, and a less prominently barred tail.
+Males reach up to 80 cm (31 in) in length, featuring brown and white plumage with a black throat, chestnut-brown upper parts, white belly, nape, and wing bars.
+They possess red bare facial skin and a long rusty-barred whitish tail.
+Females are smaller at 50 cm (20 in), rufous brown with a blackish throat, whitish belly, and a less barred tail.

 Distribution & Habitat

-Restricted to south-eastern China, including Guizhou, Hubei, Anhui, Zhejiang, Fujian, Jiangxi, Hunan, Guangxi, and Guangdong provinces.
-Inhabits evergreen and mountain forests at elevations of 200–1,900 m (660–6,230 ft).
-No information provided on migration patterns; appears to be resident throughout its range.
+Endemic to south-eastern China, specifically Guizhou, Hubei, Anhui, Zhejiang, Fujian, Jiangxi, Hunan, Guangxi, and Guangdong provinces.
+It inhabits evergreen and mountain forests at altitudes of 200–1,900 m (660–6,230 ft).

 Behavior & Ecology